4 to 5dried red chilies(l use less spicy variety, adjust to taste)

 Preparation

-Add rice and red chilies to a blender jar along with ¼ cup fresh water.
-Blend to a slightly coarse paste or thick batter, adding more water as required.
-Batter has to be thick.
-Transfer this to a bowl.
+Drain the water and add them to a grinder jar along with cumin and ginger.
+Pour fresh water.
+Blend to a slightly coarse thick batter, adding more water only as needed.

-Mix this with the rice batter.
 The batter has to be thick yet of spreading consistency.
-Allow to rest for 2 to 4 hours.
-You can also skip resting.
+The batter is ready to use now alternately you may rest for 2 to 4 hours at room temperature.

-Heat a pan.
-Add few drops of oil and smear it all over the pan with a kitchen tissue.
-Heat the pan well on a medium heat.
+Heat a pan on a medium heat and add few drops of oil.
+Smear it all over the pan with a kitchen tissue.

 While the pan heats, add chopped onions, salt, hing, coriander leaves to the batter.
 Mix everything well.
 Taste test and adjust salt.